Quantum-optimal information encoding using noisy passive linear optics: Proofs of general properties of optimal thermal encoding

 We give a proof of Proposition \ref{prop_2} analogous to the optimization argument given by Smith \cite{Smith1971} about the optimality of AWGN channel encoding.
 First, we show that the thermal channel Holevo information $\chi_{tc}$ is concave (Lemma~\ref{lem:holevo_info_concave}) and weakly differentiable (Lemma~\ref{lem_holevo_derivative}) and continuous (Lemma~\ref{lem:holevo_info_continuous}) over the space of circularly symmetric encoding $F$ equipped with the Levy metric (for definition, see Appendix~\ref{app:levy_metric}), then argue that $\mathscr{F}$ is convex and compact.
 If $\chi_{tc}$ and $\mathscr{F}$ satisfy these properties, we may use the optimization theorem to obtain conditions for an optimal circularly symmetric encoding.

-\begin{lemma}[{Optimization theorem}] Consider mapping $f$ from compact and convex topological space $\Omega$ to reals $\mathbb{R}$.
-If $f$ is continuous, concave, and weakly differentiable, then there exists a $x^*\in\Omega$ such that $f(x^*)=\sup_{x\in\Omega} f(x)$, and it is necessary and sufficient for such $x^*$ that the weak derivative of $f$ at $x^*$ is non-positive in any direction $x\in\Omega$.
-Moreover if $f$ is strictly convex, then such $x^*$ is unique. \end{lemma} A proof of this optimization theorem can be found in \cite[p.15]{smith_1969information}.
+\begin{lemma}[{Optimization theorem}] Consider mapping $f$ from compact and convex topological space $\Omega$ to real numbers $\mathbb{R}$.
+If $f$ is continuous, concave, and weakly differentiable, then there exists a $x^*\in\Omega$ such that $f(x^*)=\sup_{x\in\Omega} f(x)$, and it is necessary and sufficient for such $x^*$ that the weak derivative of $f$ at $x^*$ in the direction of $x$, defined by

+for $\epsilon>0$, is non-positive for all $x\in\Omega$.
+Moreover if $f$ is strictly concave, then such $x^*$ is unique. \end{lemma} A proof of this optimization theorem can be found in \cite[p.15]{smith_1969information}.
 After establishing the conditions required to use Lemma~\ref{lem:optimization_theorem}, we will later conclude the proof by showing that

 hold for encoding $F^*$ if and only if $F^*$ has non-positive weak derivative in all directions, thus \eqref{eq:9} and \eqref{eq:9.2} hold if and only if $\chi_{tc}[F^*]=\sup_F\chi_{tc}[F]$.

 Note that all encodings $F$ in $\mathscr{F}$ distribute the channel phase uniformly and independently of the distribution over the channel attenuation, therefore optimization of $\chi_{tc}[F]$ is only over encodings over the attenuation, i.e. space of circularly symmetric encodings $\mathscr{F}$ is the space of cumulative distribution functions over the interval $[0,1]$.
 Space $\mathscr{F}$ is convex because an encoding $F_\lambda = \lambda F_1 + (1-\lambda)F_2$ is clearly in $\mathscr{F}$ for any $\lambda\in[0,1]$ and $F_1,F_2,\in\mathscr{F}$.
 The compactness of $\mathscr{F}$ follows from the compactness proof of the space of cumulative distribution functions over interval $[-a,a]$ for some real $a$ in the Levy metric by Smith~\cite[pp.21-25]{smith_1969information} where he shows that this space is totally bounded, from which compactness follows.
 Smith's proof for total boundedness of encodings over $[-a,a]$ applies to space of encodings over any bounded and connected interval of $\mathbb{R}$, thus works for $\mathscr{F}$.